otto-de/api-guidelines/guidelines/020_guidelines/030_http/3020_must-use-standard-http-status-code.md

 You must only use standardized HTTP status codes consistently with their intended semantics.
 You must not invent new HTTP status codes.

 RFC standards define ~60 different HTTP status codes with specific semantics (mainly [RFC7231](https://tools.ietf.org/html/rfc7231#section-6) and [RFC 6585](https://tools.ietf.org/html/rfc6585)) — and there are upcoming new ones, e.g. [draft legally-restricted-status](https://tools.ietf.org/html/draft-tbray-http-legally-restricted-status-05).
-See overview on all error codes on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) or via <https://httpstatuses.com/)> also inculding 'unofficial codes', e.g. used by popular web servers like Nginx.
+See overview on all error codes on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) or via <https://httpstatuses.com/)> also including 'unofficial codes', e.g. used by popular web servers like Nginx.

 Below we list the most commonly used and best understood HTTP status codes, consistent with their semantic in the RFCs.
 APIs should only use these to prevent misconceptions that arise from less commonly used HTTP status codes.